reapp/reapp/README.md

 ### CLI

-The CLI has two main functions that it helps you with.
-The first is creating new apps.
+The CLI has three main functions: creating new apps, running them, and building them for release.
-For now, it simply makes a bare clone of a repo we keep updated with the current best-practice.
-The goal is eventually to have a variety of baseline repo's to choose from.

-It also lets you run your app, using [reapp-server](https://github.com/reapp/reapp-server), a simple express server that works well with the default app structure.
+Note that when you run your app, it will run in development mode by default which is much slower but easier to debug.
+Run it in production mode to get a feel for real-world performance.

 CLI Usage:
 ```